Key committees of Legislature to return to work during COVID-19 pandemic

 “Committees initially will focus on unemployment issues, the unique challenges faced by agriculture and small businesses, the reopening of Maine’s economy, COVID-19 testing and contact tracing, and the impact on medical facilities, including the outsized impact on long-term care facilities,” said Jackson and Gideon in a written statement.

-The announcement came just a day after Mills announced she was slowing a reopening for businesses, especially in-house dining for restaurants in Androscoggin, Cumberland and York counties, where community spread of the virus has been prevalent.
-That change drew fire from lawmakers on both sides of the aisle in those communities who criticized Mills for not providing those counties with more advanced notice of the change.
+The announcement came just a day after Democratic Gov. Janet Mills announced she was slowing a reopening for businesses, specifically in-house dining, for restaurants in Androscoggin, Cumberland and York counties, where community spread of the virus has been prevalent.
+That change drew fire from lawmakers on both sides of the aisle in those counties, who criticized Mills for not providing more advanced notice of the change.

 “Restaurants here in Lewiston were diligently preparing to open in just a few days under the guidance they had,” Libby wrote.
 “They were ordering food for delivery.
 They were training staff on new physical distancing requirements.
 They were getting ready to operate safely, then they had the rug pulled out from under them.”

+Only one other committee of the Legislature has met since the state began strict physical distancing guidelines.
+Earlier this month the Labor and Housing Committee gathered for a briefing by Department of Labor Commissioner Laura Fortman on delays and other problems unemployed workers have been facing as they try to sign up for unemployment insurance benefits.

-While Democrats have been cautious not to criticize Mills publicly as she works to guide the state through an historic and global public health crisis, Republicans have been less constrained in their complaints, especially concerning Mills’ schedule for allowing small businesses to begin operations again.
+While Democrats have been careful not to criticize Mills publicly as she works to guide the state through an historic and global public health crisis, Republicans have been less constrained in their complaints, especially about her schedule for allowing small businesses to begin operations again.

+Republicans have made regular complaints about Mills’ reopening plan and have also criticized the governor for not consulting them as she developed the state’s response the pandemic.

+Spokesmen for Republican minority caucus leaders did not respond to a reporter’s questions about the newly announced meetings Thursday.

-The committees, which include 13 lawmakers each, intend to follow the best social distancing practices for public health but will meet in a way that will be accessible to both the press and the public, the two said.
+The committees, which include 13 lawmakers each, intend to follow the best social distancing practices for public health but will meet in a way that will be accessible to both the press and the public, Gideon and Jackson said.

 “As legislators, our job is to represent the perspectives, experiences and concerns of our constituents.
 These committee meetings mark the next logical step.
 I look forward to working with my colleagues, the administration and experts to get things done,” Jackson said.